2023 Colorado Street Bridge Party

 Colorado Street Bridge

 This iconic, National Register-listed bridge constructed in 1912 has unfortunately drawn negative attention due to suicides.
 A Task Force worked for over a year to provide recommendations for an effective, permanent solution to this ongoing and challenging problem.
 In the meantime, temporary fencing has been installed to deter suicides.
-An RFP was issued for the design of the permanent fence, and Donald MacDonald Architects was chosen to develop alternatives.
+Donald MacDonald Architects was chosen to develop alternatives.
 Mock-ups of the proposed barrier were installed, but disliked by the community.
-Pasadena Heritage and the Institute for Classical Architecture & Art then worked to provide some alternative approaches.
-The City is now working with a new team of consultants, Apexx Architcture, Chattel, Inc. and PacRim Engineering, who are developing new concepts.
-The Design team will be making rounds through various City Commissions for input and suggestions.
+Pasadena Heritage and the Institute for Classical Architecture & Art then provided some alternative approaches.
+The City is now working with a new team of consultants, Apexx Architecture, Chattel, Inc. and PacRim Engineering, who are developing new concepts.
+Community feedback is being sought.

 First Trust Building (595 E. Colorado Blvd.)

-This historic bank building in the Playhouse Village was designed by noted Pasadena architecture firm Bennett and Haskell and features murals by American impressionist Alson Clark.
+This historic bank building in the Playhouse District was designed by noted Pasadena architecture firm Bennett and Haskell and features murals by American impressionist Alson Clark.
 The storefront was vacated by Bank of the West and the building owners are looking for a new tenant.
 Spectra, a well- regarded preservation contractor, has undertaken some restoration work including the cleaning of the ceilings.
-We hope a new tenant who will preserve and activate the beautiful interior can be found.
+We hope a new tenant who will preserve the interior can be found.

 Sunset Reservoir

 Pasadena Heritage staff and Advocacy Committee members toured the Sunset Reservoir, east of the City Yards on Mountain Street in Northwest Pasadena.
 The two reservoirs, which date back to the late 1800s, are slated for replacement.
-The project is being undertaken by PWP and is in the environmental review stage.
+The project is being undertaken by PWP and is under environmental review.

 Space Bank Site (3200 E. Foothill Blvd.)

-The site of a former Naval ordinance testing facility, a plan emerged several years ago to redevelop the property with housing, but that project seems to have stalled.
-The property had previously been determined as an eligible historic district, but due to contamination, most of the site would have be cleared.
-Working with Pasadena Heritage, the developer agreed to retain some artifacts and the monumental torpedo-testing tank, and to place them on the site where they will be part of the public spaces.
-We are waiting to see if that previous plan will move forward.
+The site of a formal Naval ordinance testing facility was to be redeveloped with housing, but that project seems to have stalled.
+The property is an eligible historic district, but due to contamination, most of the site would have to be cleared.
+Working with Pasadena Heritage, the developer agreed to retain some artifacts and the monumental torpedo-testing tank, and to place them on the site in the public spaces.
+The site is currently on the market, and we are waiting to see if that previous plan will move forward or if a new development plan will emerge.

 Explore More